-In Ireland there are no rules regarding who can conduct a ceremony in a public or private place, except of course in a Church.
-Therefore anyone with the ability and skill to speak in front of a gathering of any size can create and conduct a ceremony, after all it’s not rocket-science.
+In Ireland there are no rules regarding who can conduct a ceremony, except of course in a Church or place of worship.
+But if you are among the many modern couples opting for a non-Church wedding, anyone with the ability and skill to speak in front of a gathering of any size can create and conduct a ceremony, after all it’s not rocket-science, or is it?

 You’ll find plenty of guides online with sample wedding ceremony scripts, and plenty of books and e-books available on the subject.
 Customise the wording and bingo!
 Bob’s your uncle.
 Or perhaps Uncle Bob, your best friend or a dear family member can officiate your beautiful wedding ceremony, and it would surely be some great craic!

 But most would agree that weddings are an official occasion, and if you’re expecting dearest friends and family to spend their time and money to attend your wedding, you really want them to remember your big day for all the right reasons by giving them the best experience possible.